spatialthoughts/qgis-tutorials/source/docs/teach_qgis.rst

 Teaching QGIS
 =============

-QGIS is great for teaching since it is both *free* and *open*.
+These tutorials are available free of cost and under a very permissible license that allows educators to use these materials in classroom.
 Here are some examples of instructors using these tutorials to teach GIS.

 * `Prof. John Barr <http://faculty.ithaca.edu/barr/>`_ is using these tutorials